 Sunset at Jemaa el-Fna, Marrakech

-The next day you probably want to return to the souks and find more lace-like palaces, shady parks and interesting museums – maybe it’s time to just relax at your hotel pool.
+The next day you will probably want to return to the souks and maybe discover more palaces, parks and museums – or maybe you just want to relax by your hotel pool.
 Hotels in Marrakech are sights in their own right.
-And one day, make a day trip out from Marrakech.
-I will give you a day trip suggestion in a later blog post.
+Riads in the center, luxury hotels in the new town…